 Online Writing Assistance (OWL)

-- Because of time limitations, we can generally look at about three pages per assignment.
-This will, however, give us a good indication of problem areas and suggestions for improving the paper.
+- Because of time limitations, we can look at about three pages per assignment.
+If your paper is longer, identify the pages you'd like the tutor to prioritize.

 - Does my conclusion match my thesis?